Between October 1941 and the end of

 when the Lockdown forced cancellation of the Service

-this story include Duncan Wilks, Nick Colley, Bob Edwards, Judith
+Duncan Wilks, Nick Colley, Bob Edwards, Judith

 Wilde, Kate Cernik and Cheshire Archives and Local Studies plus Jasper and Kate Holmes, Dr Peter Schofield and Nina Challenor